tap349/tap349.github.io/_posts/2017-11-20-react-native-upgrading.md

 resolve conflicts
 -----------------

-resolve conflicts in all modified files except for _project.pbxproj_ - all conflicts should be merged automatically for this file because of `union` merge strategy set in _.gitattributes_ previously.
+resolve conflicts in all modified by `react-native-git-upgrade` files except for _project.pbxproj_ - all conflicts should be merged automatically for this file because of `union` merge strategy set in _.gitattributes_ previously.

 enable gitgutter in MacVim and resolve conflicts in changed files manually one by one (search for `ours`/`theirs` conflict markers).